Choosing the right window fitter

-It’s a good idea to choose a tradesman who is registered with one of these schemes.
+It’s a good idea to choose a tradesperson who is registered with one of these schemes.
 They work with thousands of windows specialists, aiming to raise standards within the profession and offering homeowners extra legal protection if anything goes wrong.

 MyBuilder member Infinity Doors Ltd provide composite, aluminium, PVC and engineered timber windows and doors.
-Director Debbie Simmons explains the difference between FENSA and CERTASS - and highlights why choosing a tradesman who is part of a Competent Person Scheme is so important:
+Director Debbie Simmons explains the difference between FENSA and CERTASS - and highlights why choosing a tradesperson who is part of a Competent Person Scheme is so important:

-Being registered with CERTASS, a tradesman pays them per job, rather than paying a fixed rate fee as you would with FENSA.
+Being registered with CERTASS, a tradesperson pays them per job, rather than paying a fixed rate fee as you would with FENSA.
 That’s why a lot of smaller companies would use CERTASS.
 And it still offers homeowners the same level of protection.
 They come out and look at our work in progress - to make sure we’re keeping up to standard.

 If you’re CERTASS-or FENSA-registered, you also have to register with the Independent Warranty Association (IWA).
 They cover the homeowner - so if my company was to go bust, and one of my customers needed their window repaired, they would have an insurance-backed guarantee to ensure that happened.

 Finally, we have to log all the jobs we do with CERTASS - and then they give a certificate directly to the homeowner.
 After that, CERTASS can contact the customer directly, and go and check our work at any point.
-And they really will make people go back and fix the work, if they’re not happy with what a tradesman has done in any way.
+And they really will make people go back and fix the work, if they’re not happy with what a tradesperson has done in any way.

 Get a free quote